Learning Dynamical Systems by Leveraging Data from Similar Systems: Appendix

 Combining the above inequalities with \eqref{touse_10}, we have with probability at least $1-\delta$

 Consequently, considering the above inequality in conjunction with \eqref{touse_7}, and from \eqref{touse_5}, we have with probability at least $1-\delta$

 \end{proof}

-\begin{remark} The constant $c$ in Lemma \ref{lemma:bound z} depends on the constant $c_{0}$ in the Hanson-Wright inequality in Lemma \ref{hanson wright}.
+\begin{remark} The constant $c$ in Lemma \ref{lemma:bound z} depends on the constant $c_{0}$ in the Hanson-Wright inequality presented in Lemma \ref{hanson wright}.
+More specifically, $c=\frac{\min\{1, c_0\}}{256}$, where $c_0$ is the constant from the Hanson-Wright inequality.
 Attempts to explicitly characterize $c_{0}$ can be found in \cite{dadush2018fast,moshksar2021absolute}.
-One can also derive similar upper bounds using the Markov inequality to get rid of the constant $c$, but at the price of having linear dependence on $\delta$ in the denominators of the bounds. \end{remark}
+In the special case where the initial states, noises, and inputs are all Gaussian with equal variances, the paper \cite{moshksar2021absolute} shows that $c_0$ can be taken as 0.1457.
+For the more general case, where all relevant stochastic signals are sub-Gaussian, we conjecture that it can be obtained by following the proof of \cite[Theorem~6.2.1]{vershynin2018high}.
+One can also derive similar upper bounds using the Markov inequality to get rid of the constant $c$, but at the price of having linear dependence on $\delta$ in the denominators of the bounds.
+We note the insights provided by Theorem \ref{data-independent bound} do not depend on the specific values of $c$.
+Additionally, one can also use the data-dependent bound in Theorem \ref{data-dependent bound} to obtain a computable bound for the general sub-Gaussian case. \end{remark}

+We will leverage the following definitions on $\epsilon$-net and the block martingale small-ball conditions in \cite{simchowitz2018learning}.